Subito-it/SBTUITestTunnel/Documentation/Usage.md

     let sr = SBTRequestMatch.url("myhost.com/v1/user/.*/info", query: ["&param1=val1", "&param2=val2"], method: "GET")
     let sr = SBTRequestMatch.url("myhost.com/v1/user/.*/info", method: "GET")

-### SBTStubResponse

-The stubbing methods of the library require a `SBTStubResponse` object in order to determine what to return for network requests that have to be stubbed.

-The class has a wide set of initializers that allow to specify data, HTTP headers, contentType, HTTP return code and response time of the stubbed request.
-For convenience some initializers omit some parameters which default to predefined values.

 ## Stubbing

 To stub a network request you pass the appropriate `SBTRequestMatch` and `SBTStubResponse` objects